burstable-ai/burst/docs/source/cifar10.rst

 This example is a Pytorch implementation neural nets trained to classify the CIFAR-10 dataset using a convolutional neural net (CNN).
 This test model achieves ~90% accuracy on this dataset, as implemented here.

-The example is implemented two ways:

-  * as a command-line python script that can be run remotely through burst (`Run from the command line using burst`_).
+The example is implemented as a command-line python script that can be run remotely through burst.
 Data visualizations are written into an output folder.
-  * in interactive Jupyter notebooks (`Running examples in Jupyter using burst`_), with in-notebook visualizations

-Burst can support both types of model training.

 This example is in the ``burst_examples/cifar10/`` directory from the unpacked tarball.

 If you typically use ``conda`` to manage your virtual environment and package versioning, try ``burst_examples/cifar10_conda/`` instead.